Thaw Frozen Turkey: 3 days in refrigerator Prep 60 mins Roast 3 hours Eat 4 hours

 For a convection oven, use an open pan so that the air can circulate around the turkey, such as this broiler pan that has a drip tray.
 You can also use a heavy roasting pan with a rack, but do not cover the pan.
 Place the stuffed turkey into the preheated oven and baste it with the turkey broth in a bulb baster every 45-60 minutes (See how to make broth here).
-A 12-15 pound turkey should roast in about 3 hours in a convection oven or until it reaches an internal temperature of 160°.
+A 12-15 pound turkey should roast in about 3 hours in a convection oven or about 12 minutes per pound and until it reaches an internal temperature of 160°.
 Take the turkey out of the oven and place an instant read thermometer in between the breast and the thigh.
 It will take about 10% longer in a conventional oven and it will take longer for a larger turkey.

 Try this idea of placing bacon strips on the breast of the turkey.
 It will add flavor, keep the breast extra moist and you can remove the bacon strips at the end and crumble them to use in your Brussels Sprouts.